marius-team/marius/docs/db2graph/db2graph.rst

 How to Use
 """"""""""""""""""""

+First, make sure marius is installed with the optional db2graph dependencies: `python3 -m pip install .[db2graph]`.

-Assuming a database has been created locally and ``marius`` has been installed successfully, database to graph conversion with Db2Graph can be achieved in the following steps:
+Assuming that a database has already been created, graph conversion with Db2Graph can be achieved in the following steps:

 #. | First, create a YAML configuration file ``config.yaml`` and a query definition files to contain SQL SELECT queries of type ``edges_queries``.
 Assume that the config file and query file are placed in a ``./conf/`` directory.